AntoinePrv/dark-mode/README.md

 # Dark Mode
-MacOS script to interact with dark mode.
+MacOS and Linux scripts to interact with dark mode.

 ## Features
  - Get current mode